FREE Shipping on $150+

 CLEANSE PROPERLY: Cleansing twice a day (morning/evening) is the first step to improving the texture of your skin.
 Insufficient cleansing will leave dead skin cells on the surface resulting in the formation of bacteria, blackheads, enlarged pores, scaly, flaky skin, and excess oil.
 All which deteriorate the texture of skin.
 Cleansers are not a one size fits all situation.
 Finding the one right for you will require trying a few.
 You’ll know it is right for your skin by how your skin feels immediately after use.
 Skin should simply feel fresh and clean, not stripped, dry and stressed.
 Checkout my favorite cleansers here.

 I often get asked about the use of a spinning cleansing tool or a washcloth.
 A cleansing device may be helpful IF your skin is thick, rough, and is NOT sensitive.
-If you have sensitive skin, simply use your hands because tools can over stimulate skin.
+If you have sensitive skin, simply use your hands because those tools can over stimulate skin.
 No matter what, be gentle so you don’t aggravate your pores with aggressive cleansing.
 This can cause permanent damage to your pores.

 HOW TO ADD MOISTURE TO YOUR SKIN: When the skin doesn’t get enough moisture, the pores can enlarge making the skin look pitted.
 Again, a moisturizer is not a one size fits all product.
 Remember moisturizers and serums are two different kinds of products.
 Moisturizer formulas provide hydration or help the skin to hold its natural moisture, while serums have concentrated ingredients based on the problem-solving need for which they were created.
-Use a QUALITY moisturizer EVERY DAY as part of your skincare regimen.
+Use a QUALITY moisturizer TWICE DAILY (AM/PM) as part of your skincare regimen.
 I love these moisturizers.

-CHOOSE A SERUM SPECIFIC TO YOUR NEED SO YOU DON’T WASTE YOUR MONEY: Adding a serum to your regimen (such as NeoGenesis Recovery for damaged skin or NeoGenesis Booster for thinning skin, or NeoGenesis Skin Serum for plumping and antioxidants), is an excellent way to support better skin texture.
+CHOOSE A SERUM SPECIFIC TO YOUR NEED SO YOU DON’T WASTE YOUR MONEY: Adding a serum to your regimen such as NeoGenesis Recovery for damaged skin or NeoGenesis Booster for thinning skin, or NeoGenesis Skin Serum for plumping and antioxidants, is an excellent way to support better skin texture.
 Add a drop of NeoGenesis Booster to your moisturizer for improved skin texture.
 The NeoGenesis Collection line of products contain adult S2RM, stem cell releasing molecules, technology proven to return skin to a balanced homeostasis resulting in improved skin texture and tone.
 Explore serums I use here.

 EXFOLIATE BUT DON’T OVER-EXFOLIATE: Exfoliating the skin twice a week for deeper removal of dead skin cells is helpful.
 The key to this step is choosing the best method of exfoliation that is right for your skin.
 Thinning skin may do well with a gentle facial scrub while tougher, rough skin will benefit from an exfoliating mask or salicylic acid (.5% – 1%) or lactic or glycolic acid (2.5% – 5%) peel to stimulate faster cell turnover necessary for improved texture.
 Additionally, using a quality retinol product creates a natural exfoliation, but choose one that is encapsulated (Sleep On It) to avoid skin irritation.
 More sensitive skin may only need a once weekly exfoliation.

 SKIPPING SUNSCREEN IS A MISTAKE: Please don’t spend money on great products and then fail to use a quality sunscreen that is right for your skin.
 UV rays in the sun break down collagen and elastin and expands pores, along with the risks of sun damage, wrinkles, and premature aging.
 Finding a sunscreen that doesn’t suffocate your skin OR cause break outs from too much oil, or doesn’t dry it out, can be tricky.
 Read the ingredients, look for non-comoedogenic ingredients.
 Sculplla Sun Cushion is my new favorite sun protection.
+Find a sunscreen here.

 YOUR MAKEUP SELECTION MATTERS: Choose non-comedogenic makeup.
 There are tons of options on the market but read the ingredients and use a water-based primer to smooth out pores.
 Look for ingredients like hydrolyzed collagen, peptides, and antioxidants so you don’t undo the work you’re doing in the previous steps by clogging your pores, drying out your skin, or causing breakouts.
 Always apply your skincare products as a base for your makeup.
 Foundation makeup on bare skin does not nourish the skin.
-It also fades faster than if you used skincare products underneath it.

 CHOOSE DEVICES WISELY: Devices are becoming more available to home skincare enthusiasts but you’ll want to research well before making your purchase.
 The specifications of the device matter because each produces different results.
 When it comes to a device that has the power to produce smoother skin, I like the Time Master Pro Ultrasound with LED.
 The low-frequency ultrasound of this device creates a vibration of the surrounding skin tissues all the way down to a cellular level.
 Oxygen to the cells increases and it removes waste in the pores for smoother skin.
 The rapid oscillation of tissue promotes movement between inner and outer cells and increases fibroblast activity necessary for increased collagen formation.
 Collagen is necessary for youthful-looking skin.
 With continued use, new elastin forms which help to tighten the skin and give it more bounce.
+I love these devices for safety and results.

 Other devices options are Microcurrent, LED, IPL and Laser.
 Learn more about these modalities here.